 G Baby - "Bad Habits"

 G Baby gained wide recognition on the Baltimore street rap scene in 2016 as an acutely aware 17-year-old with a penchant for storytelling.
 His delivery is an interesting mesh of influences, which aren't difficult to detect.
 The 19-year-old East Baltimore native's flow pattern and the way he drags his bars out are both a direct link to New Orleans rappers like C-Murder, who quite-obviously borrowed much of his swag from Death Row-era 2 Pac.
-Those elements can all be heard in G Baby's most recent single "Bad Habits," a sinister bop about not being able to shake his sometimes-erratic behaviour.
+Those elements can all be heard in G Baby's most recent single "Bad Habits," a sinister bop about not being able to shake his sometimes-erratic behavior.

 Kelow Latesha - "Purge"

 Rico Nasty is by far the most visible woman rap star in the DMV right now after releasing her Sugar Trap 2 mixtape in 2017 and appearing on the soundtrack for HBO show Insecure's second season.
 But just before her, PG County's leading lady was Kelow Latesha, a much more slick and laid-back rapper than Rico.
 Kelow's style is one of the region's most versatile, as she's rapped on just about every kind of beat imaginable.
-Still, she specialises in hard-hitters about moving in on her love interests, which she maintains in new song "Purge."
+Still, she specializes in hard-hitters about moving in on her love interests, which she maintains in new song "Purge."

 Ciscero - "Function" Feat.
 GoldLink, April George, and Cheakity